srisal/mycode/README.md

+This is new line.
 # mycode
 Tracking my code
 # mycode (Project Title)

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
-What is the purpose of putting up this repo?
+What is the purpose of putting up this repo ?
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine